itayash22/SkinTip/README.md

 * **`main` Branch**: This is the primary development branch.
 All active feature development and bug fixes for SkinTip are performed here.
 This branch may contain incomplete or experimental code during its development phase.
 The current work for the "two-image tattoo generation" feature is being developed here.

 ---
+updated working version: stable-v1.1-w

-Made with ❤️ by @itayash22
+Made with ❤️ by @itayash22 : itayash@gmail.com